Elm Avenue Interchange Improvements - Roanoke

 designed to relieve congestion along Elm Avenue and its intersections,

 including the northbound and southbound off-ramps from I-581.

-In terms of construction, this will be accomplished by the addition of one lane to both off ramps from I-581 and extending the left turn lane in each direction on Elm Avenue.
-Consequently, extending the left turn lanes will require the widening of two bridges on Elm Avenue: the bridge over I-581 and the bridge over the Norfolk and Southern Railroad tracks.
-The existing substandard vertical clearance over I-581 will be addressed as part of this project.
+In terms of construction, this was accomplished by the addition of one lane to both off ramps from I-581 and extending the left turn lane in each direction on Elm Avenue.
+Consequently, extending the left turn lanes required the widening of two bridges on Elm Avenue: the bridge over I-581 and the bridge over the Norfolk and Southern Railroad tracks.
+The existing substandard vertical clearance over I-581 was addressed as part of this project.

-Additional work to be performed by the design-builder includes:
+Additional work to be performed by the design-builder included:

 • Reconstructing both Elm Avenue bridges